 Tell me, DO YOU READ FANFICTION?

-I don’t read fanfic but only because I’m a selfish sea turtle.
+I don’t read fanfic because I’m a selfish sea turtle.

 (What are you saying, Kat?
-You’re a human.
-Not a turtle.)
+You’re not a turtle.)
 What I mean is, I like having authors tell their stories, finish them and leave the rest to the reader.
 I like that I can choose what happens to the characters once the author leaves them but, because I’m a selfish sea turtle, I don’t like reading other peoples ideas about the characters or storylines.

 Okay, but have their really been AUTHORS WHO HAVE TURNED THEIR FIC INTO NOVELS?